statecapitols.tigerleaf.com What's On Top, Statues of Eagles

 |

-The Capitol of Light The first portion of the Idaho capitol to be constructed (1905-1912) was the center including the rotunda and dome, with the house and senate wings added later.
+The Capitol of Light The first portion of the Idaho state capitol building to be constructed (1905-1912) was the center including the rotunda and dome, with the house and senate wings added later.
 The dome and drums have many large windows and ports, more than most similarly designed

 capitols.
 The roof of the whole center section of the building also has many skylights, as can be seen in the picture below.
 This allows a great deal of sunlight into the upper levels especially, and into the rotunda.
 The light was a major feature of this architectural design by J.E.Tourtellotte and Company.